nlplab/brat/contact.md

-You are encouraged to use the mailing list or the issue tracker, however, if you feel that your issue/question requires direct communication with the brat developers rather than the developers and the user-base please feel free to contact us personally.
+You are encouraged to use the mailing list or the issue tracker, however, if you feel that your issue/question requires direct communication with the brat developers rather than the developers and the user-base please feel free to contact us directly.
 We will attempt to reply promptly, but do keep in mind that a response may take some time.
 Also, make sure to send your mail to all of the developers below to make sure that your response is not delayed due to a single developer not being available at the given time.